jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

 with straightfoward configuration, extension and troubleshooting.

-## 3. Portability without Containers
+## 3. High Portability
-Traditional build tools, often rely on the presence of a specific JDK or other third-party tools on the host machine.
-These dependencies make builds less portable, as some requirements are either implicit or accessible only within specific container images.
+Traditional build tools often rely on a specific JDK or third-party tools on the host machine, making builds less portable due to implicit requirements or dependencies tied to specific container images.

-I would expect projects to be built from anywhere, with a very limited prerequisites, either it be on windows, Linux, macOS without installing software or setting environment variables.
+I expect projects to be built anywhere—on Windows, Linux, or macOS—without the need to install additional software or set environment variables.
+Portability should also allow for friendly troubleshooting and debugging, so without relying on containers.

-JeKa fetches all necessary third-party tools, including the correct JDK and JeKa version, as part of the build itself.
-This way, tool dependencies and their versions become a defined part of the build process, making builds more portable, consistent, and reproducible across different environments, from Windows workstations to cloud CI/CD.
+JeKa addresses these concerns by fetching all necessary third-party tools, including the correct JDK and JeKa version, as part of the build process.
+This ensures that tool dependencies and their versions are explicitly defined, enhancing portability, consistency, and reproducibility across environments, from Windows workstations to cloud CI/CD.
-For example, you won't need to install *GraalVM* or *Node.Js* to build native images or JS applications.
+For instance, you won't need to install GraalVM or Node.js to build native images or JavaScript applications.

 ## 4. Minimalist Configuration
 When starting a Java project, there should be zero setup required beyond specifying library dependencies for coding.
 Information like group/name, versioning, and other settings can be specified later, if needed.